 In STAR-CCM+, both the polyhedral and trimmed cell meshes allow you to push the boundaries of your simulation capabilities by automatically distributing the meshing process across all of your CPU’s.
 You can build the same meshes faster or build meshes that are not limited by the RAM in just one machine.
 Not only has STAR-CCM+ broken the parallel barrier for singe mesh operations, but also has introduced Concurrent Per-Part Meshing, for cases with large numbers of parts.
 Concurrent Per-Part Meshing will look at all of the components you have selected and will hand each part to its own processor, almost like a card dealer, when one part is meshed STAR-CCM+ hands it another until all the parts are done.
 So no matter if you want a 100,000,000 cell mesh or to mesh 10,000 parts STAR-CCM+ has an efficient way to handle it.

 A flexible choice of volume mesh

 STAR-CCM+ offers a range of technologies for volume mesh generation including the pioneering polyhedral and trimmed hexahedral mesh types.
 For multi-domain studies such as conjugate heat transfer and FSI, fully conformal meshes can automatically be created.
 Prism layers are robustly generated to ensure accurate capture of boundary layers.
-A number of specialized meshers are also available including generation of prismatic elements for thin objects, generalized cylindrical geometries and boundary extrusion
+A number of specialized meshers are also available including 2D meshing, Advancing Layer, prismatic elements for thin objects, generalized cylindrical geometries and boundary extrusion